curly60e/pyblock/README.md

 stratum+tcp://pool.pyblock.xyz:3333

-Note that if you do not find a BITCOIN Block, you get no reward at all with Solo Mining.
+Note that if you do not find a Block, you get no reward at all with Solo Mining.

 0.4 % goes to PyBLØCK to operate the Pool.